Pit concerns dissipate as IndyCar drivers crank up speed

 This time, there were no spins, no crashes and not as much talk about the slick warmup lane.

 Instead, drivers raced toward the top of the speed chart on a busy second and final day of testing on the historic 2.5-mile oval.
-Thirty-one of the 32 drivers entered in the Indianapolis 500 next month participated with speeds topping out above 229 mph.
+Thirty-one of the 32 drivers entered in next month’s Indianapolis 500 participated with speeds topping out above 229 mph.

 “Things feel really good on the No. 2 car.
 It’s not like two steps forward and one back or vice versa,” two-time series champ Josef Newgarden said after posting the best lap at 229.519.
 “I feel really confident with what we’ve got and feel good about showing up anywhere.”